davekerr95/davekerr95/README.md

 🐱‍💻 **About Me:**

+Hey there! 👋
-Hey there!
-My name is Dave, Heres a little about me!
+Thanks for checking out my Github, Heres a little bit more about me!

 - 👨‍💻 Software Engineer - SRE @ Workday.
 - ☁️ Conference Speaker in the CloudNative community.
+(KubeCon + CloudNativeCon, AllDayDevOps)
 - 🐱‍👤 Capture the Flag (CTF) Enthusiast, Team `{The_NaN_Squad}`
 - ☕ Coffee, Coffee, Coffee